Intro Block Section Instruction

 Do you have a calling to help others live healthier lives?
 Are you a patient and empathetic listener?
 Earn your master’s in clinical mental health counseling from Hardin-Simmons University and develop the skills and knowledge for many exciting and fast-growing careers in counseling, social services, and private practice settings.

-The experience and expertise you’ll accrue as you earn your Master of Arts in Clinical Mental Health Counseling at HSU will prepare you to enter a quickly growing job market.
+The experience and ability you will gain as you earn your Master of Arts in Clinical Mental Health Counseling at HSU will prepare you to enter a quickly growing job market.
 In fact, the CMHC degree program boasts a 100 percent job placement rate for our graduates.
 Join a thriving community of peers, faculty, and alumni dedicated to faith and serving their communities.

 Experiential Learning in the Master’s in Clinical Mental Health Counseling Program